 Clinical effectiveness for practicing homeopathic doctors and homeopathy students, leading to DipUKHomeo certification.

-All the courses consist of 3 modules, each requiring 16 hours of online course attendance and directed learning.
-All the courses carry certification from both, the Sukul Institute of Homeopathic Research, India and the North West College of Homoeopathy, UK.
+The course consists of 3 modules, each requiring 16 hours of online course attendance and directed learning.
+All courses carry certification from both the Sukul Institute of Homeopathic Research, India and the North West College of Homoeopathy, UK.

 Course content is accessed online.
 You will receive your password once you have enrolled and paid for the course.

 Each module includes videos, written course material accessible online, tutor support and final assessment.

 Tutor support is available with every course, with two tutors assigned by each course, one from each institution.

 Call in times with tutors are specified for any personal contact in respect of course-related matters.
 Electronic contact may take place within these periods, or more flexibly.